Dirty Harry (character): Partners

-When Al Quan becomes Callahan's partner in The Dead Pool, the inspector respects Quan's experience but does not want to work with anyone because, he says, "most of my partners end up in the hospital or dead"; he also warns Quan to "get a bulletproof vest", which ends up saving Quan in an explosion.
-It is a recurring theme in the Dirty Harry films that Callahan has a high turnover of partners; most are killed or wounded while working with him.
-In Dirty Harry, he mentions two unseen partners named Fanducci and Dietrich; Dietrich is in the hospital having been shot, while Fanducci is dead (in The Enforcer, reference is made to the fact that Fanducci was killed in 1968).
-His partner in Dirty Harry, Chico Gonzalez, survives being shot by Scorpio and later retires (in Magnum Force, Harry remarks that Gonzalez became a college teacher after leaving the police force).
+When Al Quan becomes Callahan's partner in The Dead Pool, the inspector respects Quan's experience but does not want to work with anyone because, he says, "most of my partners end up in the hospital or dead".
+He also warns Quan to "get a bulletproof vest", which ends up saving Quan in an explosion.

+In the course of the films, most of his partners are killed or wounded while working with him.
+In Dirty Harry, he mentions two unseen partners named Fanducci and Dietrich, who is in the hospital having been shot, while Fanducci is dead, having been killed in 1968, according to a line in The Enforcer.
+Callahan's partner in Dirty Harry, Chico Gonzalez, survives being shot by Scorpio and later retires to become a college teacher, as Callahan later mentions in Magnum Force.

 His partner in Magnum Force, Earlington "Early" Smith is killed by a bomb planted in his mailbox.
 In The Enforcer, Kate Moore is killed by terrorists while saving Callahan's life.
 She had previously mentioned Fanducci and Smith's names to Harry, to demonstrate that she is aware of the risks of being his partner.
-Occasional Callahan partner Frank DiGiorgio is also killed, albeit whilst working with another officer.
 Of all Callahan's partners seen on screen, Quan and Gonzalez are the only two to survive.
-Gonzalez saves Callahan's life by shooting at Scorpio right before Scorpio was about to shoot Callahan.
-Callahan's partner in Sudden Impact played by Albert Popwell also played a bank robber in Dirty Harry, a community activist in The Enforcer, and a pimp in Magnum Force.
+Gonzalez saves Callahan's life by shooting at Scorpio right before Scorpio is about to shoot Callahan.
+Callahan's partner in Sudden Impact, played by Albert Popwell, also played a bank robber in Dirty Harry, a community activist in The Enforcer, and a pimp in Magnum Force.

-Another theme explored in several movies is Callahan being assigned a partner he would instinctively resent being paired with: Gonzalez because he is a rookie college graduate, and Moore because she is a woman in total lack of field experience.
+More than once Callahan resents the partners assigned to him: Gonzalez because he is a rookie college graduate, and Moore because she is a woman lacking field experience.
 However, they eventually earn his respect and both go on to save Harry's life.

 Relationships

-In Dirty Harry we learn that Callahan's unnamed wife has recently died, her picture still on display in his apartment.
-In Magnum Force he begins a relationship with Sunny, an Asian woman who is one of his neighbors and asks to go to bed with him on their first meeting.
-In Sudden Impact he establishes a sexual relationship with vigilante Jennifer Spencer although it is uncertain if this goes any further, with Spencer commenting 'Neither of us want to be alone tonight'.
-The Dead Pool implies a romantic relationship with news reporter Samantha Walker, and the film ends with her and Callahan walking away together.
+In Dirty Harry, it is established that Callahan's unnamed wife, whose portrait is on display in his apartment, has recently died.
+In Magnum Force, he begins a relationship with Sunny, an Asian neighbor who seeks to sleep with him on their first meeting.
+In Sudden Impact, he establishes a sexual relationship with vigilante Jennifer Spencer.
+In The Dead Pool, he implies a romantic relationship with news reporter Samantha Walker, and the film ends with her and Callahan walking away together.